platformatic/platformatic/docs/getting-started/quick-start-watt.md

 npm start
 ```

-This will interanlly run `wattpm start` and start your Watt server.
+This will internally run `wattpm start` and start your Watt server.

 If you want to have have a "watch mode" to automatically restart the server when you make changes, you can run: